Unveiling the Cosmic Chemistry II: "Direct" $T_e$-based metallicity of galaxies at 3 $< z <$ 10 with JWST/NIRSpec: ``direct'' metallcity measurements

 Our best-fit relation aligns well with the widely used $T_e$([$\oii$]) vs. $T_e$([$\oiii$]) relation for local galaxies from \citet{1986MNRAS.223..811C}.
 It also shows consistency with the relation by \citet{1992MNRAS.255..325P} for $T_e$([$\oiii$]) $\leq$ 23,000 K and with \citet{2006A&A...448..955I} for low metallicities within $T_e$([$\oiii$]) $\leq$ 21,000 K.

 As shown in Figure \ref{fig:t2_vs_t3} and discussed by \citet{2024ApJ...962...24S}, there is considerable uncertainty in the $T_e$([$\oii$]) vs. $T_e$([$\oiii$]) relation, even at low redshift ($z = 0$), and this relationship displays a substantial intrinsic scatter.

-To assess the robustness of our metallicity measurements, we have utilized (1) Equation \ref{eq:o2_best_fit}, (2) the $T_e$([$\oii$]) vs. $T_e$([$\oiii$]) relation from \citet{1986MNRAS.223..811C}, and (3) by assuming $T_e$([$\oii$]) = $T_e$([$\oiii$]).
-These variations did not lead to significant changes in the metallicity estimates, suggesting that the oxygen abundance is primarily governed by the high-ionization region.
+{To assess the robustness of our metallicity measurements, we have adopted three different relations between $T_e$([$\oii$]) and $T_e$([$\oiii$]): (1) Equation \ref{eq:o2_best_fit}, (2) $T_e$([$\oii$]) = 0.7 $\times$ $T_e$([$\oiii$]) + 3000K (see \citealt{1986MNRAS.223..811C}), (3) $T_e$([$\oii$]) = $T_e$([$\oiii$]).} These variations did not lead to significant changes in the metallicity estimates, suggesting that the oxygen abundance is primarily governed by the high-ionization region.